Jetton processing

-Jettons are tokens on TON Blockchain - one can consider them similarly to ERC-20 tokens on Ethereum.
+Jettons are tokens on TON Blockchain, similar to ERC-20 tokens on Ethereum.

 Withdrawal

-Highload Wallet v3 - this is TON Blockchain latest solution which is the gold standard for jetton withdrawals.
-It allows you to take advantage of batched withdrawals.
+Highload wallet v3: v3 is the latest solution on TON Blockchain and the gold standard for jetton withdrawals.
+It enables batched withdrawals.

 Deposits